Trajectron++: Dynamically-Feasible Trajectory Forecasting With Heterogeneous Data

+We also consider the setting where we condition on an ego-agent's future motion plan, for example when evaluating responses to a set of motion primitives.
+In this setting, we additionally assume that we know the ego-agent's future motion plan for the next $T$ timesteps, $\mathbf{y}_\text{R} = \mathbf{s}_\text{R}^{(t + 1 : t + T)}$.

-Our model\footnote{All of our source code, trained models, and data can be found online at \url{https://github.com/StanfordASL/Trajectron-plus-plus}} is visualized in \cref{fig:architecture}.
-At a high level, we create a spatiotemporal graph representation of the scene from its topology, from which we generate a similarly-structured deep learning architecture that forecasts the evolution of node attributes, \ie agent trajectories.
-Since our model extends the existing Trajectron \cite{IvanovicPavone2019} framework, we name it \emphalgname{}.
+Our approach\footnote{All of our source code, trained models, and data can be found online at\\ \url{https://github.com/StanfordASL/Trajectron-plus-plus}.} is visualized in \cref{fig:architecture}.
+At a high level, a spatiotemporal graph representation of the scene in question is created from its topology.
+Then, a similarly-structured deep learning architecture is generated that forecasts the evolution of node attributes, producing agent trajectories.

-{\bf Scene Representation.} We begin by abstracting the current scene as a spatiotemporal graph $G = (V, E)$.
+{\bf Scene Representation.} The current scene is abstracted as a spatiotemporal graph $G = (V, E)$.
 Nodes represent agents and edges represent their interactions.
 As a result, in the rest of the paper we will use the terms ``node'' and ``agent'' interchangeably.
-Each node also has a semantic class matching the class of its agent (\eg Car, Bus, Pedestrian).
-The ordered pair $(A_i, A_j) \in E$ if $A_i$ influences $A_j$.
+Each node also has a semantic class matching the class of its agent (e.g., Car, Bus, Pedestrian).
+An edge $(A_i, A_j)$ is present in $E$ if $A_i$ influences $A_j$.
 In this work, the $\ell_2$ distance is used as a proxy for whether agents are influencing each other or not.
-Formally, we direct an edge from $A_i$ to $A_j$ if $\| \mathbf{p}_i - \mathbf{p}_j \|_2 \leq d_{S_j}$ where $\mathbf{p}_i, \mathbf{p}_j \in \mathbb{R}^2$ are the 2D world positions of agents $A_i, A_j$, respectively, and $d_{S_j}$ is a distance that encodes the perception range of agents of semantic class $S_j$.
-While more sophisticated methods can be used to construct edges (\eg \cite{VemulaMuellingEtAl2018}), they usually incur extra computational overhead by requiring a complete scene graph. \cref{fig:frame_to_graph} shows an example of our scene abstraction.
+Formally, an edge is directed from $A_i$ to $A_j$ if $\| \mathbf{p}_i - \mathbf{p}_j \|_2 \leq d_{S_j}$ where $\mathbf{p}_i, \mathbf{p}_j \in \mathbb{R}^2$ are the 2D world positions of agents $A_i, A_j$, respectively, and $d_{S_j}$ is a distance that encodes the perception range of agents of semantic class $S_j$.
+While more sophisticated methods can be used to construct edges (e.g., \cite{VemulaMuellingEtAl2018}), they usually incur extra computational overhead by requiring a complete scene graph. \cref{fig:frame_to_graph} shows an example of this scene abstraction.